enwave64/ambisleep/README.md

 ## todo

-- build a list of grid elements dynamically based on mpc playlist items
+- ~~build a list of grid elements dynamically based on mpc playlist items~~
 - get screen dimming working on the pi
 - icorporate motion sensor for tighter control of when and for how long the screen stays on
-- modularize code
+- modularize code # in progress
 - try a React UI version?

 ## current hardware (cat /proc/cpuinfo):